Vehicle registration plates of Poland: Licence plate types and combinations

 The letters used in licence plates include all standard Latin alphabet letters outside of Q (not used at all in the Polish language).
-The letters B, D, I, O, and Z cannot be used in series area (on the right, after the gap), because they can be confused with digits.
-Only custom plates can include these letters, including letter Q, not existing in the Polish alphabet.
-The leading 0 in numbers is never omitted.
+The letters B, D, I, O, and Z cannot be used in series area (on the right, after the gap), because they could be confused with similarly-looking digits.
+Custom plates are allowed to include these letters though.
+The leading 0 in numbers is part of the code and is never omitted.

+Due to the pool of license plates combinations possibly running out in some areas, in 2022 the Ministry of Infrastructure issued a directive under which extra leading characters were introduced for several of the voivodeships: